curityio/nginx_oauth_proxy_module/Questions.md

 --------------
 1. It is probably best to start with a call to discuss questions that any of us have

-2. Reviewers should cast their eye over the NGINX code, tests, deployment and docs\
+2. Reviewers should cast their eye over the NGINX code, tests, deployment and docs.\
    Add as many comments as you like to PRs or send me info, on what is missing

 3. I will deal with all of the review feedback points and update a number of related PME resources